Phoebe Weiland - UKCP accredited hypno-psychotherapist

 - Healthy Eating

-All sessions last between one and one and a half hours and cost £55.00
+All sessions last between one and one and a half hours and cost £75.00 in person and £60.00 online.

-Please let me know if you have special financial needs.
-These will always be considered.
+Please let me know if you have special financial needs as these will always be considered.
+Further concessions are available to those willing to work with me in my capacity as a trainee Human Givens Practitioner (www.hgi.org.uk).

 I generally work from 9.00am to 5.00pm but also offer evening appointments where possible.